 Delete a credential from the persistent configuration.

-- name The username, or username and hostname separated by an '@' character of the credential - delete. (to) - - Raises RuntimeError If no credentials or more than one credential matches the specified name, making the operation impossible or ambiguous.
+- name The username, or username and hostname separated by an '@' character of the credential - delete. (to) - hop.auth.list_credentials()

+Raises RuntimeError - If no credentials or more than one credential matches the specified name, making the operation impossible or ambiguous.